 14. Natsume Sōseki (夏目漱石 1867–1916)

 Despite its small size, Japan boasts of an impressive number of world-famous writers.
-Among these, novelist Natsume Sōseki stands at the forefront, recognized throughout the country as the greatest of all Japanese writers from the modern era.
+Among these, novelist Natsume Sōseki stands at the forefront, recognized throughout the country and the world as the greatest of all Japanese writers from the modern era.

 Tourist Attractions Associated With Natsume Sōseki: